How Do I Keep the Conversation Going Without Trying Too Hard?

 How do I know she wants the conversation to continue?

-She asks questions, adds enthusiasm, and mirrors your effort.
+She asks questions, adds energy, and mirrors your effort.